 With 80.7% of the professors working full time, students will get a good amount of interaction with educators.
 For those who would like to keep going following their undergraduate degree, University of Wisconsin - Madison has grad programs available.
 In what areas is University of Wisconsin - Madison doing the best?
 Look into all the school's rankings.

 The University of Texas at Dallas is one of the finest schools in the United States for Neurobiology & Neurosciences.
 This school is one of the largest schools in Texas.

-Michigan State University is among your best bets if you're planning on studying Neurobiology & Neurosciences.
-This school is among the largest schools in Michigan.
+The University of Texas at Austin is among your best bets if you're planning on studying Neurobiology & Neurosciences.
+The University of Texas at Austin is among the largest schools in Texas.

 Roughly 64.0% of applicants submit ACT scores, with the average score being in the 29 range.
 Every additional year of college causes students to take on more debt, so UT Austin's impressive 55.1% graduation rate is definitely a plus.
 A virtual tour could be a great way to explore The University of Texas at Austin.